Learning Support Practitioner

 Main Duties and Responsibilities

-- Understanding of school policies and willing and able to work within these
+of school policies and willing and able to work within these - Effective

-- Has a solution-focused approach to problem solving (a ‘Can do attitude’)
+solution-focused approach to problem solving (a ‘Can do attitude’) - Active

-- Motivated to learn new strategies to support learners
+to learn new strategies to support learners - Implement

-- Support pupil/s to understand instructions support independent learning and inclusion of all pupils
+pupil/s to understand instructions support independent learning and inclusion

-- Support the teacher in behaviour management and keeping pupil/s on task
+teacher in behaviour management and keeping pupil/s on task - Support

-- Support pupil/s in social and emotional well-being, reporting problems to the teacher as appropriate
+pupil/s in social and emotional well-being, reporting problems to the teacher

 clear up learning environment and resources, including photocopying, filing and